-Last but not least, eu-LISA continuously evolved its internal control system and its capabilities for budget, contract and vendor management.
-Along with it, eu-LISA has succeeded in setting up a dynamic and comprehensive human resources (HR) management system, including the continuous development of its learning and development capabilities.
-Moreover, the areas of data protection and security also evolved substantially.
+Last but not least, eu-LISA is continuously evolving its internal control system and its capabilities for budget, contract and vendor management. eu-LISA has succeeded in setting up a dynamic and comprehensive human resources (HR) management system that includes the continuous development of its learning and development capabilities.
+Moreover, the areas of data protection and security have also evolved substantially.